-Pumpkin bread with walnuts is perfect for fall baking, It makes for a delicious breakfast on cool autumn mornings.
+Pumpkin bread with walnuts is perfect for fall baking.
+It makes for a delicious breakfast or snack on cool autumn mornings.

 - 3 1/2 cups (420 grams) flour